Telltale-Modding-Group/TTDS-Relighting/README.md

 **If you are intresting in making you own level relight, the good news is that you don't need to have any lua programming in order to do it!** *(There is a small caveat to this but we will get to that later)*

-NOTE: For this we are going to assume that you already have relight installed and setup correctly.
+***NOTE: For this we are going to assume that you already have relight installed and setup correctly...***

 1. Go into the **RelightMod** folder and open the **RelightConfiguration_Development.ini** file.